12 Jan A Happy New PINTAR Year!

 Hence in 2018, taking our troubles patiently, and knowing better how to tackle the slow local bureaucracy and the cultural way of doing, we’re confident in the positive change our foundation will consolidate in order to be more effective and impactful.
 We’re looking forward to welcoming new volunteers (6 already scheduled from all over the world), communicate more about our foundation through a better communication strategy and new charity dinners, reinforce our new work strategy with each centres, and mostly be able to analyse over a year of work our overall therapeutic impact in our different centres.

 And beyond 2018 we hope to be strong and ready enough to reinforce our support in different important fields such as better healthcare prevention and educational programs.

-To date we feel still so ever grateful to be able to bring our passion to helping others and be lucky enough to impact local communities around Cochabamba.
+To this date we feel still so ever grateful to be able to bring our passion to helping others and be lucky enough to impact local communities around Cochabamba.
 For sure it is going to be a long journey to be fully implemented, aptly impactful and sustainable locally yet the journey is always more enriching and rewarding than the goal itself.

 We deeply believe in our project, its positive impact and how it can really enhance the life of local communities in Bolivia.
 We also believe that as soon as you believe in your own project, then so will everyone.

 So in 2018 are you ready to believe in us and join us for an impactful year!